Blog

 • Neglecting drainage: pooling meltwater around edges can seep under slabs and freeze, causing movement.

 • Ignoring cracks: small fissures allow water infiltration, leading to freeze-thaw damage.
 Seal or repair sooner rather than later.
+This is especially important for decorative surfaces like stamped concrete patios

 Why your risk is lowered with the right contractor